Augmenting CloudOps with Cloud Incident Response

 It is imperative to have a reliable cloud incident response plan in place.
 A standard incident response plan is a well-documented & well-written process with six distinct phases that help IT professionals deal with incidents.
 Let's look at the six-step incident response process that provides a structured framework for security incidents

-This phase can be referred to as the workhorse of your incident response strategy, which includes establishing an organizational security policy, performing a risk assessment, determining sensitive assets, defining critical security incidents to focus on, and building a team for security incidents response.
+- Preparation: This phase can be referred to as the workhorse of your incident response strategy, which includes establishing an organizational security policy, performing a risk assessment, determining sensitive assets, defining critical security incidents to focus on, and building a team for security incident response.

-This phase is all about learning from the experiences and findings.
-Perform retrospective analysis of an incident with complete documentation to identify the type of the breach, what worked best in your response plan, and determine how you can improve your incident response plan.
+- Learn: This phase is all about learning from the experiences and findings.
+Perform a retrospective analysis of an incident with complete documentation to identify the type of breach, what worked best in your response plan, and determine how you can improve your incident response plan.

 Best practices for incident response in the cloud

 CloudOps has challenges such as an insufficient overview of information, inadequate design & roadmap, lack of visibility, and more.
 Thus, it is crucial to determine best practices in cloud incident handling.
 Let's have a look at some of the major ones.

 - Establish response objectives: Security incidents or threats occur without any warning and can remain undetected for extended periods.
 It might become challenging for organizations to identify incidents as they often work in silos or because of the accrescent number of alerts.
 A proper incident response plan prepares your team to deal with incidents, identify their severity, isolate them, eradicate the underlying cause, and conduct a post-mortem to prevent potential attacks.
 However, don't jump on the bandwagon; consult with your stakeholders, legal advisors, and organizational leaders to determine incident response objectives for your organization.